JenniBeadle/ptx-vid-loc/docs/Stage-3.md

       - Callout with corrected sentence.
       - Callout with an invalid sentence with repeated word e.g. English 'When they had had gone ...'
       - Callout with corrected sentence.
-      - an invalid sentence with wrong homonym. e.g. 'He who has ears let hymn here.'
+      - an invalid sentence with the wrong homonym. e.g. 'He who has ears let hymn here.'
       - Callout 'Deny is just to be used for exceptions which cannot be handled some other way.' (=last sentence of script)
       - repeated word several times (e.g a word in a psalm) most of the errors denied.